You can learn to keep house like a Mennonite – even you certainly are not one – with a dash of humour and a few tips from my Mennonite friends.

 Best thirty dollars I ever spent.
 If you have small children, and you don’t have brooms and dustpans and other cleaning and organizing tools for them, why not?

 In all seriousness, though, my Mennonite friends have taught me that little children can do far more around the house than we usually give them credit for.
-The chores that they do are not just to help out.
+Perhaps this is more readily apparent to mothers with six, eight or even twelve children to care for, but we are not doing our children any favours when we spend eighteen (or more) exhausting years picking up after them.

-Far more important, they are training our children to someday manage their own households.
+Far more important, it trains our children to someday manage their own households.

 Get a dog